Have a question about the Plant Care Facility?

 Where do I find SDSs for chemicals used in the greenhouse?

-Safety Data Sheets (SDSs) for the PCF are kept in a notebook in the corridor opposite 1312 PSL and in the Turner Hall Greenhouse head house outside range 4.
+Safety Data Sheets (SDSs) for the PCF are available at the WPS Central Location in the main hallway opposite 1312 PSL.
 WPS required safety information is also posted in this area.

 Where do I dump my plants and soil from my project when I’m done with them?

 If you need any assistance with cleaning up or sanitizing your greenhouse room, please ask your Greenhouse Manager.

 Can I schedule a tour of the PCF greenhouses?

 The PCF staff is available to give tours of the Greenhouse facility.
-Priority will be given to university classes in the plant sciences.
-You can request a tour on-line or contact us for more information.
+Priority will be given to University classes and visiting scholar groups.
+Contact the PCF Assistant Director to learn more.